Moremar/IT_tutorials/GDB/README.md

 $>  sudo gdb ./invalid_debug
 ```

-The program is very short so we can just start from the beginning, go to every line and check the variables.
+The program is very short, so we can just start from the beginning, go to every line and check the variables.
 We would use `start`, then `next` to go to the next line or `step` to enter inside the `max()` function.

-By reading the code we can have a feeling that the issue is in the `max()` function.
+By reading the code, we can have a feeling that the issue is in the `max()` function.
-If so, we can use `break 7` so set a breakpoint at the first instruction of this function (line 7).
+If so, we can use `break 7` to set a breakpoint at the first instruction of this function (line 7).
 Then we can use `run` instead of `start` to reach the breakpoint directly.

 At every step, we can run `info args` and `info locals` to see the function arguments and local variables.